konulmammadova/docker-crash-course/README.md

 Have a nice read!

 This readme file already contains
-- all codes in the tutorial
+- all docker codes in the tutorial
 - docker commands which doesn't present in the branches
 - some explanation of docker topics and terminologies.